Skip to main content

 AnalyzedCache::clear();

-You can also configure caching via environment variables:
+It can also be configured via environment variables.

 SURVEYOR_CACHE_ENABLED=true